 Studying Data Science in Massachusetts

-Massachusetts has a huge amount of capital invested in data science.
-Under the auspices of the Massachusetts Technology Collaborative and its Innovation Institute, the state has been pumping money into big data, e-commerce, advanced manufacturing, and R&D centers.
+Massachusetts has invested in data science.
+Under the auspices of the Massachusetts Technology Collaborative and its Innovation Institute, the state has been investing money in big data, e-commerce, advanced manufacturing, and R&D centers.

-Data Science Research & Initiatives at Massachusetts Universities
+Data Science Research and Initiatives at Massachusetts Universities

 Just to take a few examples of what’s happening on campus:

 - MIT has too many research interests to list!
-One example of data excellence is the Computer Science and Artificial Intelligence Laboratory (CSAIL), which is at the cutting edge of AI research—in 2015, it gave birth to the Data Science Machine.
+One example of data excellence is the Computer Science and Artificial Intelligence Laboratory (CSAIL), which is at the cutting edge of AI research.
+The Data Science Machine was introduced/published in 2015 by CSAIL researchers.
 MIT’s Institute for Data, Systems, and Society (IDSS) is another.
 It spans all five schools and is deeply invested in solving complex societal challenges.

-- Among other things, Harvard has the Institute for Applied Computational Science (IACS); the interdisciplinary Center for Research in Computation and Society (CRCS); and the Institute for Quantitative Social Sciences (IQSS), which produces projects like the Data Privacy Lab.
-In 2016, the university signed a six-year, $8.4 million research/commercialization deal with the Tata Group to tackle big data, robotics, and the Internet of Things.
+- Harvard has the Institute for Applied Computational Science (IACS); and the Institute for Quantitative Social Sciences (IQSS), which produces projects like the Data Privacy Lab.
+In 2016, the university signed a six-year, $8.4 million research/commercialization deal with the Tata Group to tackle robotics, wearable technologies, and the Internet of Things.

-- Boston University (BU) kicked off its Data Science Initiative (DSI) in 2014, pulling on expertise from the Hariri Institute, the Center for Information & Systems Engineering (CISE), and the Center for Reliable Information Systems and Cyber Security.
-The Hariri Institute has been involved in all kinds of research projects, including collaborations with MIT’s Lincoln Lab and the NSF.
+- Boston University (BU) kicked off its Data Science Initiative (DSI) in the summer of 2014, pulling on expertise from the Hariri Institute, the Center for Information & Systems Engineering (CISE), and the Center for Reliable Information Systems and Cyber Security.
+BU’s Hariri Institute hosts a BU/MIT Lincoln Laboratory Research Collaboration workshop series (cybersecurity).

 And we’ve only touched the surface.
-There’s Northeastern, which has pioneered research into game analytics; Worcester Polytechnic Institute, which is the first school to offer a PhD in data science program in the country; and smaller schools like Bentley and Babson, which have chosen to focus on business applications.
+There’s Worcester Polytechnic Institute, which is the nation’s first interdisciplinary PhD program in Data Science; and smaller schools like Bentley and Babson, which focus on business applications.

 Online Data Science Programs in Massachusetts